HabershonLab/cde/docs/manuals/PES.md

-### PES evaluations {#PES}
+title: Calculators

+# Calculators

-CDE can call several external programs to obtain energies and forces on atoms during GDS and NEB runs.
+CDE can call several external programs to calculate energies and forces on atoms during GDS and NEB runs.
 This section describes how this is managed, and how input files can be set-up to run different external codes.

-## PES types
+## Calculator types

-- The potential energy surface (PES) type to be used during a CDE-based calculation is indicated through the variables **pestype** and **pesopttype**.
+- The potential energy surface (PES) calculator type to be used during a CDE-based calculation is indicated through the variables **pestype** and **pesopttype**.

 - The **pestype** is used whenever the code requires a single-point energy evaluation.